wcools/shinySCED/README.md

 # singleCaseExperimentalDesign
 shiny interface in R for exploring single case data of type AB / MBD

-running it requires the installation of the shiny package in R, ones, and loading its functions for each new workspace. from there just run the code locally in R with the runGitHub command
+running it requires the installation of the shiny package in R (install.packages), once, and loading its functions for each new workspace (library). from there just run the code locally in R with the runGitHub command (runGitHub).

 install.packages('shiny')<br>
 library(shiny)<br>